andreeaandro/ios-kit/swift/Protocols.md

 }
 ```

-A good practice is to use an extension for your class focused on implementing the protocol's logic.
+A good practice is to use extensions dedicated to each protocol implementation.

 ```swift
 class ViewController: UIViewController {}